 Cooperative reimbursements from vendors, which are earned and available, are recorded during the period the related transaction has occurred.
 Cooperative reimbursements are recorded as a reduction of cost of sales in accordance with ASC Topic 605-50 "Accounting by a Customer (including reseller) for Certain Consideration Received from a Vendor."
 Provisions for returns are estimated based on historical collections and credit memo analysis for the period.
 The Company receives Marketing Development Funds (MDF) from vendors based on quarterly or annual sales performance to promote the marketing of vendor products and services.
 The Company must file claims with vendors for these cooperative reimbursements by providing invoices and receipts for marketing expenses.
-Reimbursements are recorded as a reduction of marketing expenses ratably over the period in which the expenses are expected to occur.
+Reimbursements are recorded as a reduction of marketing expenses and other applicable selling, general and administrative expenses ratably over the period in which the expenses are expected to occur.
 The Company receives vendor rebates which are recorded to cost of sales.